magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

          '[adzerk.boot-test :refer [test]])
 ```

-As usual take a moment to get the help documentation for this new task:
+As usual take a moment to read the help documentation for this new
+task:

 ```bash
 boot test -h